-Summarise your organisation's KEY GOVERNANCE and SENIOR LEADERSHIP RESULTS, including evidence of strategic plan accomplishments, fiscal accountability, legal compliance, ETHICAL BEHAVIOUR, societal responsibility, and support of KEY communities.
-SEGMENT your RESULTS by organisational units, as appropriate.
+Summarize your organization's KEY COVERNANCE and SENIOR LEADERSHIP RESULTS, including evidence of strategic plan accomplishments, fiscal accountability, legal compliance, ETHICAL BEHAVIOR, societal responsibility, and support of KEY communities.
+SEGMENT your RESULTS by organizational units, as appropriate.
 Include appropriate comparative data.

-- .
-Leadership and Societal Responsibility RESULTS - (1) What are your RESULTS for KEY MEASURES OR INDICATORS of accomplishment of your organisational strategy and ACTION PLANS? - (2) What are your KEY current findings and TRENDS in KEY MEASURES OF INDICATORS of GOVERNANCE and fiscal accountability, both internal and external, as appropriate? - (3) What are your RESULTS for KEY MEASURES OR INDICATORS OF REGULATORY and legal compliance? - (4) What are your results for KEY MEASURES OF INDICATORS OF ETHICAL BEHAVIOUR and of STAKEHOLDER trust in the SENIOR LEADERS and GOVERNANCE of your organisation?
-What are your RESULTS for KEY MEASURES OF INDICATORS of breaches of ETHICAL BEHAVIOUR? - (5) What are your RESULTS for KEY MEASURES OF INDICATORS of your organisation's fulfilment of its societal responsibilities and your organisation's support of its KEY communities?
+- a.
+Leadership and Societal Responsibility RESULTS - (1) What are your results for Key MEASURES OF INDICATORS of accomplishment of your organizational strategy and ACTION PLANS? - (2) What are your KEY current findings and TRENDS in KEY MEASURES OF INDICATORS of GOVERNANCE and fiscal accountability, both internal and external, as appropriate? - (3) What are your RESULTS for KEY MEASURES OF INDICATORS of regulatory and legal compliance? - (4) What are your results for key measures or indicators of ethical behavior and of stakeholder trust in the senior leaders and governance of your organization?
+What are your results for key measures or indicators of breaches of ethical behavior? - (5) What are your RESULTS for KEY MEASURES OF INDICATORS of your organization's fulfillment of its societal responsibilities and your organization's support of its KEY communities?